wix/Detox/docs/Guide.Migration.md

 ```

 >*NOTICE:*
-Make sure you use ES5 functions in `beforeEach` and `afterEach`. `this` referes to mocha's test object, using arrow functions will result with failure to to acquire a correct **`this`** inside the adapter.
+Make sure you use ES5 functions in `beforeEach` and `afterEach`. `this` refers to mocha's test object, using arrow functions will result with failure to to acquire a correct **`this`** inside the adapter.

 ```js
 // ✗ INCORRECT